verrazzano/docs/content/en/docs/setup/private-registry/private-registry.md

      ```
      Use sha256sum command on Linux and shasum on MacOS.

-3. Load the product images from ${TARBALL_DIR}/images directory into your private registry
+3. Load the product images from ${DISTRIBUTION_DIR}/images directory into your private registry
    * Log in to the Docker registry, run `docker login [SERVER]` with your credentials
-   * For use with the examples in this document, define the following variables with respect to your target registry and repository:
+   * For use with the examples in this section, define the following variables with respect to your target registry and repository:
        * `MYREG`
        * `MYREPO`
        * `VPO_IMAGE`